Saguenay Fjord - The Southernmost Fjord in North America

 But if not whales, you can definitely find some sea flora and fauna in tide pools.

 Baie-Éternité, which is located across the fjord from Baie-Sainte-Marguerite where we camped, is another popular destination.
-It offers excellent hiking experience with the great scenery.
+It offers an excellent hiking experience with great scenery.
 Via Ferrata and the trail to the statue of Our Lady of Saguenay (Notre-Dame-du-Saguenay) are both located here.

 Also, the steepest cliffs and the deepest point are located at Baie-Éternité, so make sure you set aside some time to visit it.